Arriving at ASU

 06

-Use your new F-1 visa and initial I-20 to return to the U.S. at any time on or after the Earliest Admission Date on your I-20 and prior to the Program State Date on your I-20.
+Use your new F-1 visa and initial I-20 to return to the U.S. on or after the Earliest Admission Date and before the Program Start Date listed on your I-20.

 info graphic